HomePage Path

 TQ 689-352 Kent England

-Scotney Castle Scotney Castle was originally a 12th century fortified manor house, founded by Lambert de Scoteni.
-In 1378, Roger de Ashburnham founded an irregular stone quadrangle castle, with an outer ward.
-Supported on two platforms and encased by a wide moat, the surviving curtain wall of the inner ward, is now only a revetment to the moat.
-Flanked by heavily machicolated round angle towers and a gatehouse, only the Ashburnham Tower is complete.
-The piers of the gatehouse and the emplacements of the towers, one with a doorway, give their location.
-The Darrell family, rebuilt the south wing in 1580 and added a three storey brick east range in 1640.
-In the 19th century, the castle and the east wing were dismantled, to make a romantic garden feature.
+Scotney Castle Scotney Castle is an irregular stone quadrangle fortress, probably founded in 1378 by Roger de Ashburnham.
+Supported on two islands connected by a defended bridge and encased by a wide moat, the surviving curtain wall of the inner ward, is now only a revetment to the moat.
+Heavily machicolated round angle towers flanked the wall, sadly only the Ashburnham Tower is complete, the piers of the gatehouse and the emplacements of the other towers, one with a doorway give their location.
+On the outer ward are two fragments of stonework and a later gabled, wooden boathouse.
+In 1580 the Darrell family, rebuilt the south wing and added a brick three storey east range in 1640.
+In the mid 19th century, the castle and the east wing were dismantled, to make a romantic garden feature.
 10 miles south-east is Bodiam Castle and 12 miles north-west is Tonbridge Castle.

 Street Map